jacobobryant/platypub/README.md

 Then you can start Platypub with `bb dev`.
 After you see a `System started` message, the app will be running on `localhost:8080`.
 Once you've signed in, you can create a site, a newsletter, and some posts as described in the [default theme setup](https://github.com/jacobobryant/platypub/tree/master/themes/default#setup).

+### Create a website

+1. Go to Sites and click "New site"
+2. Go to Newsletters and click "New newsletter"
+3. Create the following pages for the new site:
+  - One with path: `/` (home page)
+  - One with path: `/subscribed` (page shown to people after they subscribe to your newsletter)
+  - One with path: `/about` (page linked to in the navigation bar by default)
+  - One with path: `/welcome` and tags: `welcome` (email sent to people after they subscribe to your newsletter)

+Then you can go to Sites and click "preview."
+If you want to set a custom domain, you'll need to do it from Netlify's website, then update the URL field on the site config page.

+### Create a custom theme

+1. Copy `themes/default` to `themes/mytheme` (or whatever)
+2. Edit/move all the files under `themes/mytheme` so they use a unique namespace instead of `com/platypub/themes/default`
+3. Edit the `default.clj` file (or whatever you renamed it to) and change the `:label` key at the bottom to something unique.
+4. Edit `themes/deps.edn` and add `themes/mytheme` as a local dependency.
+5. Edit `config.edn` and add the fully-qualified symbol for your theme's plugin var to `:com.platypub/themes`
+6. Go to Sites -> click on your website, then change the theme setting to your new theme.

 ## Deployment